rdvansloten/LetsEncryptRunbook/README.md

 [string] $stagingMode                      # If set to true, will use (invalid) LetsEncrypt certificates for testing purposes [string] $keyVaultName                     # If set to true, will use Azure Key Vault to store certificate
 ```

+## Scheduling/invoking
+LetsEncrypt advises that you set the renewals to monthly recurring.
+You may do so under your Runbook > Schedules.
+Alternatively, for one-time calls, create a Webhook in that same menu.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.